christinegaribian/soundwaves/docs/README.md

 **Day 1**

-Setting up the files structure and live url.
-Learning how to interface with `HTML5 WebAudioKit API`
+Setting up the files structure.
+Writing the rendering logic.

 **Day 2**

-Writing the rendering logic
+Setting up live url.
+Learning how to interface with `HTML5 WebAudioKit API`.

 **Day 3**